April Updates: Regulation A+ Continues To Climb

 “Purchase a company” transactions

-Banking (Many of these entrants are using Tier 1 submittals because banks are exempt from state Blue Sky obligations.)
+Banking (Many of these entrants use Tier 1 submittals because banks are exempt from state Blue Sky obligations.)

 The average planned maximum capital raise is $23M for all offerings filed.